steveloughran/distributed-testing/articles/metrics_first_testing.md

 This refactoring broke those tests which were directly referencing the variables.
 Although the tests could be updated, or the original class extended with delegating accessors, both actions incur costs *and remain brittle against future change*

 I'll cover my final solution in detail, but essentially: making access to metrics via map lookup operations, passing in the string value of the metric.
 Delegation becomes a matter of extending the main class's map with those of the associated instances of the now-refactored classes.
+As well as making the tests less brittle, it does enforce keeping the names of metrics invariant, which is good for external consumption.

 ### Metrics are part of your public API